thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 Description: For our first end goal use case where the user should have no interaction or intervention with the system other than checking the video feed is suitable for detection.
 What this involves is the software to have used machine learning to be able to scan and detect a video feed for the location on the image of the bus and the lights.
 This extracts the user and allows the system to run external to any prior input required in the MVP.
-Validity check: Predominantly done through user checking video feed, in the case where it doesn't detect a light and/or bus upon start up, the user will be alerted that no point of interest was detected and realignment is required.
+Validity check: Predominantly done through user checking video feed, in the case where it doesn't detect lights and bus upon startup, the user will be alerted that no point of interest was detected and realignment is required.
-Exact sequence: Set up of camera -> Run software -> Software auto-detects the environmental interest points -> Runs and alerts user when event triggers
+Exact sequence: Set up of the camera -> Run software -> Software auto-detects the environmental interest points -> Runs and alerts the user when event triggers
 Effect of Parameters: If an obstruction interferes with the camera the software should alert it has lost the points of interest.
 Relationship of input and output: Video feed input is scanned for points of interest -> Alert is outputted when event triggered.

 ##### 2. Requires End Goal Use Case 1, Upon booting of software user can define output upon event trigger

-Description: An extension of the first End Goal Use Case, upon detection of bus running red light the user can define what the output should be.
+Description: An extension of the first End Goal Use Case, upon detection of a bus running a red light the user can define what the output should be.
 This could be an email or computer alert event has been triggered.
-Exact sequence: Run software -> User defines what output should be -> Output is delivered when event triggers.
+Exact sequence: Run software -> User defines what output should be -> Output is delivered when an event triggers.
-Effect of Parameters: Depending on the level of sophistication of system, user may define output to only occur after X amount of buses have ran a red light or any other aspect they deem appropriate.
+Effect of Parameters: Depending on the level of sophistication of the system, the user may define output to only occur after X amount of buses have run a red light or any other aspect they deem appropriate.
 Relationship of input and output: Video feed input is scanned for points of interest -> User defined alert is outputted when event triggered.

 #### Extension Goal(s) Use Cases